MorenoDW/ASP.NET-Core-Dev-Roadmap/1. ASP.NET Core Basics Fundamentals/Razor Pages.md

 The key difference between Razor Pages implementation of the MVC pattern and ASP.NET Core MVC is that Razor Pages uses the [Page Controller pattern](https://martinfowler.com/eaaCatalog/pageController.html) instead of the [Front Controller pattern](https://martinfowler.com/eaaCatalog/frontController.html).

 Razor Pages is the default for building server-side web applications in ASP.NET Core.
 Components within the underlying MVC framework still have their uses such as using controllers for building RESTful APIs.

+## Continue learning

+For more in depth materials follow the [link](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-6.0&tabs=visual-studio) to learn more about razor pages and complete a short tutorial on the official Microsoft Documentation